Where To Report Hobby Losses

 In order to declare your hobby income, you’ll need to file a Schedule C with your tax return.
 On this form, you’ll list your revenue and expenses related to your hobby, which will help you determine if you’re making a profit or loss.
 If you make a profit, you’ll need to pay taxes on that income.
 However, if you make a loss, you can deduct that loss from your other income on your tax return.

-See also How Do I Report Income From Hobby
+See also How To Pay Income Tax On Hobby Income

 It’s important to remember that you can only claim hobby income if you’re actually engaged in the activity with the intention of making a profit.
 If you’re doing it just for fun, you can’t declare the income as taxable.